confluentinc/avro-random-generator/README.md

 + range (only for date based logical types)
 + region-code (only for phone-number logical type)
 + unique
++ malformed-rate (only for date based logical types)

 __*Note:__ If both length and regex are specified for a string, the length property (if a JSON number) becomes a minimum length for the